nobodyscripts/LeafBlowerScript/Readme.md

 F9x4 (four times): Boss farm + card opening - Will continue when done opening cards, can disable this in the config.ahk if concerned about using cards unintentionally
-F9x5 (five times): Toggles off (though you can just F2 early if you prefer, it won't reset some of your settings)
+F9x5 (five times): Toggles off (though you can just F2 early if you prefer)

 F10: Nature boss farmer - Swaps out to Farm Fields to use violins, uses the timer in the area screen to check if the timers done, so don't close the panels